 1. Speed skaters

-Visualize the movement of a speed skater on the ice.
+Keep this length strength workout going by visualizing the movement of a speed skater on the ice.
 Start in a high lunge position, with your right foot in front.
 Load all your weight onto the right foot.
 Then, explode through the right leg, bringing your right arm across the body while jumping wide to the left — try to jump several feet in that direction.
 Land with a soft left knee and hip, while your right leg reaches behind you to stabilize in a high lunge.
 Repeat back and forth.

 “For less impact, try a curtsey lunge,” Price says.
 (That’s the same movement modified with controlled steps instead of jumps.)